Ebola Outbreak in DRC and Uganda – Travel Restrictions Now in Place Across Five Countries

 What travelers need to know about this strain

 Bundibugyo ebolavirus is distinct from the more widely known Zaire ebolavirus.
 The existing Ebola vaccines, including Ervebo, do not protect against this strain, and no therapeutics have been approved for it.
+Work is underway to test promising candidates, but none are currently available.

 Symptoms to watch for